triton-inference-server/server/docs/client.rst

 <https://github.com/NVIDIA/tensorrt-inference-server/blob/master/src/clients/python/simple_client.py>`_
 demonstrate basic client API usage.

-To run the the C++ version of the simple example, first build or download it as described in :ref:`section-getting-the-client-examples` and then::
+To run the C++ version of the simple example, first build or download it as described in :ref:`section-getting-the-client-examples` and then::